Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Discussion

 \subsubsection{Photon index $\Gamma$}

-We reconstruct the distributions of $\Gamma$ for absorbed and unabsorbed AGN separately for two reasons.
-First, they are found to be different in some previous works, e.g., \citet{Burlon2011,Ueda2014}, and second, it is a natural outcome from our method, because we take into account $N_\mathrm{H}$ in the redistribution matrix of $\Gamma$.
-The two distributions are simply marginalized over different $N_\mathrm{H}$ ranges, adopting a flat prior on $N_\mathrm{H}$.
+We reconstructed the distributions of $\Gamma$ for absorbed and unabsorbed AGN separately for two reasons.
+First, they are found to be different in some previous works (e.g., \citealt{Burlon2011,Ueda2014}), and second, it is a natural outcome from our method, because we take into account $N_\mathrm{H}$ in the transfer matrix of $\Gamma$.
+The two distributions were simply marginalized over different $N_\mathrm{H}$ ranges, adopting a flat prior on $N_\mathrm{H}$.